 |SECTION X||Eggs and egg products (not currently available)|

 * Please note that where an approval number is shown on one of these lists without a two-letter prefix, that establishment is approved by the Food Standards Agency's Operations Group rather than a local authority.

 European Commission (EC) Regulation 183/2005 on Feed Hygiene requires feed businesses that manufacture, market or use certain additives and products for animal feed to be approved and/or registered.

 Guidance for the use of local food authority authorised officers in the UK in relation to the approval of food business establishments that handle products of animal origin.

 Under the food hygiene legislation, meat plants require approval unless they benefit from specific exemptions.

 Under food hygiene legislation, food businesses handling milk and dairy products require approval unless they benefit from specific exemptions.

 Food businesses approved by the Food Standards Agency that change food business operator (FBO) after 31 January 2012 will need a new approval before they can undertake approvable activities.
 However, the new FBO can continue to operate under the existing approval for a short period of time, but not exceeding a maximum of four weeks after the change of FBO, until a new assessment is undertaken.

-Premises that handle or process fishery products and live bivalve molluscs must be approved under European Union Regulation 853/2004.
-Lists of approved premises are available.
+Lists of premises that handle or process fishery products and live bivalve molluscs, approved under European Union Regulation 853/2004.